Mandate for Syria and the Lebanon: State of Jabal Druze

 It was created for the Druze population of southern Syria.
 It had a population of some 50,000 and its capital in As-Suwayda.

 In 1936, both Jebel Druze and the Alawite State were incorporated into the State of Syria.

 Demands for autonomy not granted by the French Mandate authorities

 Al-Jazira Province

+In an effort to quench the Arab nationalist movement and demand, French mandate authorities had encouraged Kurdish immigration into Syria and supported their political demands.
+A part of this effort was carried out through the Terrier Plan, aimed at promoting Kurdish cultural and political presence and influence in northeastern Syria.
 In 1936–1937, there was some autonomist agitation among Assyrians and Kurds, supported by some Bedouins, in the province of Al-Jazira.
 Its partisans wanted the French troops to stay in the province in the event of a Syrian independence, as they feared the nationalist Damascus government would replace minority officials by Muslim Arabs from the capital.
 The French authorities refused to consider any new status of autonomy inside Syria.

 Golan Region

 In Quneitra and the Golan Region, there was a sizeable Circassian community.
 For the same reasons as their Assyrian, Kurdish and Bedouin counterparts in Al-Jazira province in 1936–1937, several Circassian leaders wanted a special autonomy status for their region in 1938, as they feared the prospect of living in an independent Syrian republic under a nationalist Arab government hostile towards the minorities.
 They also wanted the Golan region to become a national homeland for Circassian refugees from the Caucasus.
 A Circassian battalion served in the French Army of the Levant and had helped it against the Arab nationalist uprisings.
 As in Al-Jazira Province, the French authorities refused to grant any autonomy status to the Golan Circassians.